yaaintmal/path-ai/README.md

 ---

-## Welcome to PathAI!
+## Welcome to PathAI.One!
 We're here to transform the way you learn—whether you're a student discovering new subjects, a teacher preparing engaging lessons, or an educational institution scaling personalized learning.

 > ⚠️ **IMPORTANT: LICENSE NOTICE**
 >